 You feel left behind and these scenarios play with your mind and not in a nice way.
 You look around frantically wondering how you got so behind.
 Anxiety-provoking.

 But that’s not all…

-While you scroll you sit down endlessly.
-You miss on exercise and maybe even going outside to get fresh air and bee among real people.
+You miss out on exercise and maybe even going outside to get fresh air and be among real people.

 Lack of exercise means you are not likely to get enough oxygen.

-Then put away your phone.
+Put away your phone.

 Our brains are hard-wired to see the negative things in our lives.

 Unfortunately, the more you think negatively, the more negative things and situations present show up, and the more negative reactions you have.